-- Also, pipa Moka comes with a scoop for pre-ground or freshly ground coffee.
-Pro-tip: add extra coffee and darker roast to avoid the stale taste.
+- Also, pipa Moka comes with a scoop for pre-ground.

-- The screw itself has water markings for brewing different coffee ratios to help you with great-tasting coffee.
+- The screw itself has water markings for brewing different coffee ratios to help you find your preferred taste.

 - The lid seals to avoid spills.

 - It offers an additional black pouch to carry the device with ease.
-(You can buy a contrasting gray and orange case to hold the bottle-like coffee maker)
+(You can buy a gray and orange case)

 - The vacuum process seems lengthy and manually challenging if you have to repeat it a few times.